osrf/gazebo_tutorials/player_camera/tutorial.md

 playerv
 ~~~

-You can now drive the pioneer2dx using playerv.
+You can now visualize the camera inside playerv.